 Hackers are also targeting our smartphones and tablets with greater sophistication.
 Malware is often unwittingly downloaded by users, since it’s hidden in normal-looking mobile apps, like the Agent Smith adware that infected over 25 million Android handsets globally in 2019.
 Users are also extra-exposed to social media attacks and those leveraging unsecured public Wi-Fi when using their devices.
 Once again, the end goal for the hackers is to make money: either by stealing your personal data and log-ins; flooding your screen with adverts; downloading ransomware; or forcing your device to contact expensive premium rate phone numbers that they own.
 The conclusion?
 Installing a mobile security solution, as well as a personal VPN, on your Android or iOS device, should be part of your everyday security defense.

-Identity data breaches are everywhere:
+Identity data leaks are everywhere:

 The raw materials needed to unlock your online accounts and help scammers commit identity theft and fraud are stored by the organizations you interact with online.

 Unfortunately, these companies continued to be targeted by data thieves in 2019.
-As of November 2019, there were over 1,200 recorded breaches in the US, exposing more than 163 million customer records.
+As of November 2019, there were over 1,200 recorded leaks in the US, exposing more than 163 million customer records.
 Even worse, hackers are now stealing card data direct from the websites you shop with as they are entered in, via “digital skimming” malware.

-That said, an increasingly popular method uses automated tools that try tens of thousands of previously breached log-ins to see if any of them work on your accounts.
+That said, an increasingly popular method uses automated tools that try tens of thousands of previously leaked log-ins to see if any of them work on your accounts.
 From November 2017 through the end of March 2019, over 55 billion such attacks were detected.
 Add these to the classical phishing attack, where email hoaxes designed to get you to unwittingly hand over your data—and your data and identity can be severely compromised.
 In this category, using both a password manager and an identity security monitoring solution, is critical for keeping your identity data safe as you access your online accounts.

 How Trend Micro can help